huytd/everyday/DEVLOG.md

         }));
 ```

 Now, we arrive at the `provideInlayHints` function, what this method does it to call the `LanguageService.provideInlayHints()` method.
-Which is located at [**src/services/inlayHints.ts**](https://github.com/microsoft/TypeScript/blob/main/src/services/inlayHints.ts).
-And this is where TypeScript implemented the InlayHints feature.
+Which is located at [src/services/inlayHints.ts](https://github.com/microsoft/TypeScript/blob/main/src/services/inlayHints.ts).
+And this is where TypeScript implemented the <abbr>inlay hints</abbr> feature.

 ### How provideInlayHints works